xingliuUT/CarND-Vehicle-Detection/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I implemented a sliding window search in the code cells under the title `2.
+Sliding Window Search` and the functions `slide_window()` and `search_window()` are in the `lesson_functions.py` file.
+I decided to search the bottom half of the image because that's where the vehicles are likely to appear.
+For size of the searching window, I decided to use two scales: 128x128 and 96x96.
+I also tested using 64x64 but find such searching window redundant and produces false positives.
+I decided to use 70% overlapping windows because this is a appropriate value for not missing vehicles in between searching boxes and also don't create too many boxes to slow down the searching process for each image.

+Here are the pictures showing result of three window size searches on the same testing image:

-![alt text][image3]
+![alt text][image4]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on two scales (128x128, 96x96) using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

-![alt text][image4]
+![alt text][image5]

 ---

 ### Video Implementation